kl2611/polling-app/README.md

 This polling app features a landing page where a random poll question is displayed along with a list of possible responses.
 Once the user submits a response, the page redirects to a new view that displays the question and response frequencies in the form of a bar chart.
 Upon returning to the homepage, a new random question will be asked.
 User can answer the same question more than once.

 ## Local Deployment

 #### Backend setup
+You will need to have Python, pip, and virtualenv installed before you can proceed.

 Clone git repository
 ```
 git clone https://github.com/kl2611/polling-app.git